vchhikara/opencode-remote/README.md

 WORKSPACE_ROOT
 ```

-Requests that resolve outside that boundary are rejected.
+Requests that resolve outside that boundary are rejected and must not escape the configured workspace.
 For example:

 ```text
 ../../etc/passwd
 ```

-must not escape the configured workspace.

 ### Restricted Git execution

 The Git interface accepts an explicit set of supported subcommands.

-Shell control operators such as:
+Shell control operators are rejected instead of being forwarded directly into a shell command:

 ```text
 &&